Dinasari

 Dinasari is a 2025 Indian Tamil-language romantic comedy film written and directed by G Sankar.
-The film stars Srikanth and Cynthia Lourde in the lead roles, where the latter is also the producer of the film under her Cynthia Production House banner.
+The film stars Srikanth and Cynthia Lourde in the lead roles, and the latter also produced the film under her Cynthia Production House banner.
+Radha Ravi, M. S. Bhaskar, Premji Amaren, Meera Krishnan, and Vinodhini play supporting roles.
+The music was composed by Ilaiyaraaja with cinematography by Rajesh Yadav and editing by N. B. Srikanth.

-Dinasari released in theatres on 14 February 2025.
+Dinasari was released in theatres on 14 February 2025.

 Plot

-Shakthivel's family is on the hunt for a bride, but he's got a unique condition - his wife needs to earn more than he does.
+Shakthivel's family is on the hunt for a bride, but Shakthivel has a unique condition: his wife must earn more than he does.
 His family is getting frustrated with the search, but his sister Gayathri insists they find someone soon.
-Shakthivel works in the IT field and is building a luxurious house with a hefty loan.
+Shakthivel works in IT and is building a luxurious house with a hefty loan.
 He has also borrowed money from a local loan shark at a high interest rate.
 To get a better monthly return, he borrows ₹1 crore on the advice of his colleague Arjun "Leg" and invests it.
 Shakthivel's family arranges a meeting with Shivani, an Indo-American, without telling Shakthivel.

-Shivani mentions she won't work after marriage, as she dislikes people chasing her wealth, but Shakthivel's mother, Valliyammai, accepts her decision and welcomes her as her daughter-in-law.
-The family doesn't reveal Shakthivel's conditions to Shivani and instead lies to him, telling him she earns ₹1.25 lakhs per month.
+Shivani says she will not work after marriage because she dislikes people chasing her wealth, but Shakthivel's mother Valliyammai accepts her decision and welcomes her as her daughter-in-law.
+The family does not reveal Shakthivel's conditions to Shivani and instead lies to him, telling him she earns ₹1.25 lakhs per month.
 Shakthivel agrees to the marriage without knowing the truth.
-On their first night together, Shakthivel presents a powerpoint presentation of their plans based on their incomes, which irritates Shivani.
+On their first night together, Shakthivel gives a presentation of their plans based on their incomes, which irritates Shivani.
 When he discovers the truth about her not working, he confronts his family for hiding it from him.
-Shivani stands firm, saying she won't work, as she values family over accumulating wealth.
+Shivani stands firm, saying she will not work, as she values family over accumulating wealth.

 Shakthivel frequently clashes with Shivani and his parents over his conditions and their decision to marry him off without his knowledge.
 One day, Shakthivel rescues Shalini from a group of molesters led by her manager, and she soon joins his company.
-However, Shakthivel's life takes a turn for the worse when one of his investments turns out to be a scam, and the company goes bankrupt.
-Feeling scammed and unable to contact his colleague, Shakthivel faces an investigation for losing essential project data, which leads to his job termination.
+However, Shakthivel's life takes a turn for the worse when one of his investments turns out to be a scam and the company goes bankrupt.
+Feeling scammed and unable to contact his colleague, Shakthivel faces an investigation for losing essential project data, leading to his termination.
 A frustrated Shakthivel lashes out at his family and wife.
 His family, fed up with his behavior, gives him the cold shoulder.
 Having lost his job, he incurs the wrath of the local don who lent him money at exorbitant interest rates.
 Desperate and unable to borrow more from friends, Shakthivel pawns Shivani's jewelry.